Pinterest is one of the most misunderstood and underestimated marketing platforms on the internet.

-- I need a large fan base to benefit from Pinterest
+- I need a lot of fans to benefit from Pinterest

-- Pinterest is only good for collecting ideas and not for shopping
+- Pinterest is only good for ideas, not for shopping

 - Pinterest only works for certain niches

-- I will lose my audience if I pin content from other people
+- I will lose my audience if I share content from others

-- I will annoy my fans if I pin too often
+- I will annoy my fans if I save Pins too often

-- I don’t have time to manage another marketing platform
+- I don’t have time to manage another social media network

 - I don’t have enough content for Pinterest